 Turns out I’m not the only one with a crush on cauliflower.

-Lindsay from Pinch of Yum even wrote a whole eCookbook on incorporating a creamy cauliflower sauce into recipes in place of things like Alfredo sauce, canned condensed soup and cream.
+Lindsay from Pinch of Yum even wrote a whole eCookbook (no longer in print) on incorporating a creamy cauliflower sauce into recipes in place of things like Alfredo sauce, canned condensed soup and cream.
 She features 30 comfort food recipes that have been made heathier with a simple cauliflower sauce.
 Family friendly dishes like Fettuccine Alfredo, Cheesy Beef Enchilada Casserole, and Light Chicken Coconut Curry.

 1. Simple Healthy Kitchen's "Creamy Cauliflower and Cheddar Soup"